maxim2266/str/README.md

 `str str_move(str* const ps)`<br>
 Saves the given object to a temporary, resets the source object to `str_null`, and then returns the saved object.

+`str str_pass(str* const ps)`<br>
+Saves the given object to a temporary, sets the source object to be a non-owning reference to the original string, and then returns the saved object.

 #### String Modification